Pallabpal/Weather-Prediction-Using-RNN/README.md

 5. Once the model is trained, you can use it to make weather predictions by providing the current weather conditions as input.
 # Contributing
 Contributions to this weather prediction model are welcome.
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
 Your contributions can help enhance the accuracy and performance of the model.
-# Acknowledgement
-We would like to acknowledge the developers and researchers whose work has contributed to the field of deep learning and weather prediction.
-Their groundbreaking research and open-source contributions have made projects like this possible.